jmbermingham/axway-open-docs/content/en/docs/apim_relnotes/20200530_apimgr_relnotes.md

 ### Improved upgrade experience

 * You can use the script `update_apigw.sh` for updating API Gateway and API Manager installations, replacing the post installation script `apigw_sp_post_install.sh`.
+This automates some of the previous manual steps.
+It supports backups and can run in unattended mode.
+For more information about the usage of the script see the [installation steps](#installation) and the `--help` output
 * Automation of some manual steps for update.
 * The `update_apimanager.sh` script still required.
 * The update is still applied manually to each node in the topology.
 * There are [new scripts](/docs/apim_reference/scripts_changelog_sp/) to apply updates for Policy Studio and Configuration Studio.

-### Improved installation procedure

-An update script is provided to apply the update to each API Gateway or API Manager installation.
-This automates some of the previous manual steps.
-It supports backups and can run in unattended mode.
-For more information about the usage of the script see the [installation steps](#installation) and the `--help` output.

-Update scripts are also provided for Policy Studio and Configuration Studio updates.

 ## Important changes